Treatment of meningitis in Germany

 - Tuberculous meningitis requires several medicines: streptomycin, ethambutol, isoniazid; rifampin is added if necessary

-- Viral meningitis don’t usually require causal treatment, but interferons and glucocorticoids can be indicated for the severe forms
+- Viral meningitis doesn’t usually require causal treatment, but interferons and glucocorticoids can be indicated for patients with the severe forms

-- Protozoal meningitis is treated by sulfadimine and chloridin
+- Protozoal meningitis is treated with sulfadimidine and chloridin

-- Fungal meningitis requires the indication of amphotericin B and 5-flucytosine
+- Fungal meningitis requires administration of amphotericin B and 5-flucytosine

-Pathogenic therapy aims at the removal of the consequences of the causative agent presence in patient’s brain lining and at the support of vital functions.
-Therapy is chosen depending on the clinical situation.
+Pathogenic therapy aims at the elimination of the consequences of the causative agent presence in patient’s brain membranes and at the support of vital functions.
+The therapy is selected depending on the clinical situation.

 Main directions of the pathogenic therapy are:

-- Control of blood electrolytes content and its timely correction
+- Control of blood electrolytes level and its timely correction

 - Control of intracranial pressure

 - Prevention of brain edema